Rent-To-Own Homes: A Complete Guide

-When buying a home, you’ll need a fairly good credit score and a down payment to qualify for a mortgage.
-So what do you do if you don’t have good credit or are struggling with a lot of debt?
+When buying a home, you’ll need a good credit score and typically a down payment to qualify for a mortgage.
+What do you do if you don’t have good credit or are struggling with a lot of debt?

 For those who are trying to decide between renting or buying a home, one option to consider is a rent-to-own home.
 But before you jump into a contract, it’s essential to understand the process, rewards and potential risks.